richdynamix/capistrano-ghostinspector/README.md

 ### Configure Start URL

 Ghost Inspector has a nice feature that allows you to dynamically alter the start URL for your test.
-This allows you to reuse the same tests across multiple environments. i.e `staging.mysite.com`, `uat.mysite.com`, `www.mysite.com`.
+This allows you to reuse the same tests accross multple environments. i.e `staging.mysite.com`, `uat.mysite.com`, `www.mysite.com`.
 For this feature to work you must have a domain set in your stage. i.e. for staging you might have

 ```ruby
 set :domain, "staging.mysite.com"